-This article is a work in progress and explains what to expect from the Nvidia MX150 graphics chips, as well as provide a complete list of portable laptops built on these chips.
+This article explains what to expect from laptops with Nvidia MX150 graphics chips, as well as provide a complete list of portable devices equipped with these chips.

 |MX150 2GB||Intel HD 620||GTX 1050 4GB||GT 940MX 2GB||GTX 960M 4GB|